arthurattwell/versed/README.md

 </div>
 ```

+## In epub

+In some, great ereaders like Readium, Versed works perfectly!
+Unfortunately, many epub readers (including Adobe Digital Editions and Sigil) inject their own scripts and attributes into your pristine HTML, and this clashes with `versed.js`, and makes a mess of your verse.

+## In print

+If you print from Chrome, Versed works just fine.
+It does not (yet) work with PrinceXML directly.

 ## Background

 Poetry formatting is complicated, and if you've studied poetry and know HTML you know that HTML has no inherent way to mark up poetry semantically in a way that suits the structure of most poems.
 And the same goes for all verse, including lyrics and hymns or snippets of song in running text.